paulwarren/nzde/dict/S/README.md

 n.
 > Heard on British TV series "Peak Practice" 12 Dec.
 1998.

 ## sausage sizzler

 n.

 ## sav

-n. (informal) sauvignon blanc wine[ORIGIN: abbreviation](See also savvie/savvy)
+n. (informal) sauvignon blanc wine [ORIGIN: abbreviation] (See also savvie/savvy)

 ## sav blanc

-n. (informal) sauvignon blanc wine(See savvie/savvy)
+n. (informal) sauvignon blanc wine (See savvie/savvy)

 ## savage

 adj.

-n. (obsolete) formerly in frequent application to or used for a Maori [cf. AND obs. used freq. during 19th century for an Aborigine](See cf. cannibal)
+n. (obsolete) formerly in frequent application to or used for a Maori [cf. AND obs. used freq. during 19th century for an Aborigine] (See cf. cannibal)

 ## savage lancewood